-According to historian Eric Foner, “Parliament had inadvertently united America.”Rather than seeing themselves as separate entities, the colonies were cooperating rather competing with one another.
-Colonial unification became more formal in October 1765 when the Stamp Act Congress met in New York.
+According to historian Eric Foner, “Parliament had inadvertently united America.”Rather than seeing themselves as separate entities, the colonies were cooperating instead of competing with one another.
+In October 1765, the colonies became more unified when the Colonial Congress met to discuss the Stamp Act in New York.
 Colonial leaders convened and formally advocated the boycott of British goods.
 The boycott posed a formidable economic threat to London merchants, who successfully persuaded Parliament to repeal the Stamp Act just one year after its issuance.

-The growing trend of unification among colonists and dissention towards the British came to a violent climax on March 5, 1770 in an event known as the Boston Massacre.
-A confrontation between colonists and British soldiers on the streets of Boston escalated to violence resulting in the death of five Bostonians.
+On March 5, 1770, the Boston Massacre pushed the colonists closer together and increased the level of dissent against the British across the colonies.
+The Massacre was a confrontation between colonists and British soldiers on the streets of Boston that escalated to violence resulting in the death of five Bostonians by British soldiers.
 The details of the event were (and still are) blurred and biased, yet Massachusetts silversmith Paul Revere created an etching that depicted British soldiers executing unarmed Bostonians.
 This type of propaganda escalated anti-British sentiment, which in turn bolstered colonial pride and the determination to gain and hold liberty.
 The quest for liberty and equal justice was exemplified by the action of John Adams when he chose to defend the British soldiers involved in the Boston Massacre.
-Adams held that in order to fight for justice and equality, all were due a fair trial, including the British soldiers.
+Adams held that to fight for justice and equality, all were due to a fair trial, including the British soldiers.
 His loyalty to the Patriot cause was well known, thus affording him the ability to emerge from this endeavor unscathed and with his esteemed reputation intact.

 Massachusetts delegates met in September 1774 and concluded that New England taxes would be withheld, preparations for war would be made, and obedience to England would be denied.
 These resolutions were known as the Suffolk Resolves.
 To further reinforce solidarity, leaders of all the colonies, except those from Georgia, met in Philadelphia as the First Continental Congress.
 The goal of the convention was to coordinate a unified response to the Intolerable Acts This historic meeting did more than coordinate colonial efforts; the concrete unification of a nation transpired.
 Virginia orator Patrick Henry best described the attitude of the nation when he proclaimed, “‘I am not a Virginian, but an American.’”
 Unwittingly, England had united her once subordinate colonists into a formidable adversary.

 In an ironic twist, colonists who were once filled with British pride were now consumed with American patriotism.
-When Americans realized they were never to be thought of as equals to Englishmen, they resolved to find that sense of equality among themselves; while concurrently denying such liberties to those who were deemed inferior.
+When Americans realized they would never be considered equals with Englishmen, they resolved to find that sense of equality among themselves; while concurrently denying such liberties to those who were deemed inferior.
 Such men as John and Samuel Adams, Benjamin Franklin, Thomas Jefferson, and Patrick Henry courageously paved the path to freedom for white men in the colonies.
 Arguably, the man most instrumental in the movement towards independence, and perhaps the forgotten Founding Father, was Thomas Paine.

-An Englishman born in 1737, Paine arrived in Philadelphia on November 30, 1774 at the urging of Benjamin Franklin.
+An Englishman born in 1737, Paine arrived in Philadelphia on November 30, 1774, at the urging of Benjamin Franklin.
 Paine defined the origin of government as “a mode rendered necessary by the inability of moral virtue to govern the world.”
 He believed governmental representation was a right for every citizen and wrote his pamphlet, Common Sense, in a language accessible to all.
-Through Paine’s words, poor white citizens were able to envision a role in the electoral process and a voice in legislature.
-For generations these people were seen as intellectually inferior to the gentry class and were therefore deemed unworthy of consideration.
+Through Paine’s words, poor white citizens were able to envision a role in the electoral process and a voice in the legislature.
+For generations, these people were seen as intellectually inferior to the gentry class and were therefore deemed unworthy of consideration.
 Although far less educated than the elites, the lower classes were not necessarily less intelligent.
-Their grasp of politics and understanding of freedom was recognized by Thomas Paine.
+Thomas Paine recognized their grasp of politics and understanding of freedom.

 A second reason for the success of Paine’s work is that his words appealed to the overwhelmingly Protestant audience which comprised the citizenship of the colonies.
 Well aware of his audience, Paine expressly employed biblical rhetoric to convey to the colonists that God is the only king and that it angers Him to be aware of anyone else in His role.
-Paine selected biblical quotations that indicate it is wrong, and even blasphemous to give a man the title of “king”, which suggests God can be replaced.
+Paine selected biblical quotations that indicate it is wrong, and even blasphemous to give a man the title of “king,” which suggests God can be replaced.
 By quoting and alluding to scripture early in his argument, Paine captured his audience.
-Through his use of history, religion, and sheer logic, Thomas Paine presented a very convincing argument that a monarchy is a blasphemous and oppressive form of government from which liberty for the common man could never be realized.
+Through his use of history, religion, and sheer logic, Thomas Paine presented a compelling case that a monarchy is a blasphemous and oppressive form of government from which liberty for the common man could never be realized.
 He assured his readers that they were more worthy of God’s gifts than a greedy tyrant and that God did indeed create everyone equally.
-This of course is the premise upon which the Declaration of Independence is based.
+This, of course, is the premise upon which the Declaration of Independence is based.

 Related DailyHistory.org Articles